SaranyaPandiaraj/Pandas-Challenge/README.md

 The HTML Data Frame Viewable Link is present inside the HeroesOfPymoli Folder.

-Note to TA : For my practice, am doing the second challenge (PyCity Of Schools) as well.
-Kindly ignore the PyCityOfSchools Folder activity for your evaluation.
+<b> Note to TA : For my practice, am doing the second challenge (PyCity Of Schools) as well.
+Kindly ignore the PyCityOfSchools Folder activity for your evaluation.</b>